strix-kr/k8s/README.md

 ### for disaster on rolling update
 kops validate cluster
-kubectl describe nodes
-see aws console ec2 status
-ssh into node and master node
+when stuck .. draining pod: see describe nodes .. unterminated pod, and delete. kubectl describe nodes kubectl cluster-info dump see aws console ec2 status ssh into node and master node